CDW UK TAX STRATEGY

 The level of risk in relation to UK taxation that the group is prepared to accept

 As noted above CDW’s position with respect to tax planning and risk management is generally to take a non-aggressive approach, aiming to comply with relevant tax law, rulings and case law.
-We believe that this approach is consistent with and has contributed to the ‘low risk’ tax rating that has been applied to the business by HMRC – a rating which has remained unchanged during the year.
+This approach is consistent with our goal of developing a lower risk profile in association with taxation matters.
 That said, the nature of operating in a complex and international business environment means that tax risk can never be fully eliminated.
 CDW seeks to balance tax risk by maintaining a vigilant and robust oversight of its tax reporting processes and by taking third party advice in areas of particular complexity.
 CDW’s target level of UK tax risk is also lowered by the group’s ongoing and consistent aim of filing all tax returns on a timely basis and engaging in an open and honest manner with HMRC.

-CDW engages with HMRC in an open, collaborative and transparent manner, with a view to ensuring that the group’s ‘low risk’ rating is maintained.
+CDW engages with HMRC in an open, collaborative and transparent manner, which contributes towards our efforts to mitigate risk associated with taxation matters.
 CDW believes that such a relationship is beneficial to the business as a whole and minimises the risk of substantial tax disputes arising.
 The UK Head of Tax and SAO maintain regular dialogue with the group’s Customer Relationship Manager and this forms part of our ongoing commitment in this area.
-As noted above, the recent continuation of this rating by HMRC is tangible evidence that CDW’s approach to its relationship with HMRC is viewed positively in that regard.